protective hairstyles for 4c hair

 3. Box Braids

 Hands down the best protective styles for 4c hair are protective braids of any kind.
 Whether you choose thick boy braids or fancy knotless braids.
 Both are very popular to install and last for a good amount of time.
 For women that have a very busy schedule and don’t have the time to style their hair every day, box braids are perfect.

 When installed correctly, and loose without putting too much tension on your hair, the braids will maintain the health of your follicles and scalp.
 Box braids can easily last up to 6 weeks, the braiding hair is very affordable, and look cute.
 Full step-by-step guide on how to install Box Braids here.

 Protective hairstyle number four is perfect for a quick, but practical hairstyle right after wash day.
 While Bantu Knots are definitely not the easiest hairstyle to do on yourself, they look absolutely stunning.
 And because your hair is first twisted and then nicely wrapped in a bun on top of your head, it is a good protective style to grow your 4c hair.

 Curious?
 Try them out for yourself.

 5. Short braids

 Now, these braids are pretty much a nice little twist on regular box braids.
-If you are a fan of the classic bob and prefer short hair over summer, then short braids might be a better fit for you.
-While similar to box braids, they can be worn for 4 weeks and more, short braids are easier to install, maintain, and wash due to the length.
-And they are super cute.
+If you are a fan of the classic bob and prefer short hair during summer, then this new look might be a better fit for you.

 6. Senegalese Twists